Application design considerations for mission-critical workloads

 Screenshot of the end-to-end tracing capability.

-To demonstrate practical request traceability, every API request (successful or not) returns the Correlation ID header to the caller.
-With this identifier the application support team is able to search Application Insights and get a detailed view of the full transaction.
+To demonstrate practical request traceability, every successful and unsuccessful API request returns the Correlation ID header to the caller.
+The application support team can search Application Insights with this identifier and get a detailed view of the full transaction, which is illustrated in the preceding diagram.

 //